 We love to have waffles over here, and it was difficult for a while when I couldn’t eat any gluten or eggs.
 Once I was able to add gluten back into our diet, I knew that I had to figure out a way to make egg free waffles.

 I spent some time experimenting until I came up with a recipe that works for our diet and isn’t too bland.
-These vegan maple vanilla waffles are so yummy!
-It seems like a lot of baking powder, but it acts as a replacement for eggs in that it causes the batter to rise quite a bit.
+These waffles are so delicious – vanilla extract and a splash of of maple syrup in the batter make these extra flavorful.
 Darryl says these are the best waffles he’s ever had.

 Vegan Maple Vanilla Waffles.

 - 1 cup flour we used whole grain spelt flour, you could also use white spelt flour, or all-purpose flour

 - 1 ½ Tablespoons baking powder

-- 1/8 teaspoon salt
+- ⅛ teaspoon salt

-- 1/4-1/2 teaspoon cinnamon
+- ¼-1/2 teaspoon cinnamon

 - 1 cup water

-- 1 1/2 teaspoons vanilla
+- 1 ½ teaspoons vanilla extract

 - 2 Tablespoons maple syrup

-Mix ingredients in bowl, and allow to rise for a few minutes while your waffle iron heats up.
+- Allow the batter to rise for a few minutes while your waffle iron heats up.
 The baking powder is going to puff the batter up.

-Serve with maple syrup or berries.
+- Serve with maple syrup or berries.